MeganMFisher/reviewByWeek/week4/day4.md

 // What is the difference between and arrow function and a regular function when it comes to context?

     // With an arrow function the context of that function is determined wherever the function is declared which is different from a regular function which context is determined where the function is invoked.

+    // The arrow function will look for it's parent's context.